 To take part in either of these, please find us at the Fresher's Fayre on Tuesday 18th of September and Sign-up!

-When do you meet for fixtures?:
+When do you meet for matches?:

 When do you meet for training?:

-1st team - Retain the league, reach the BUCS Finals
+1st team - Win the league

 2nd team - Win the league